ryancdickson/staging/docs/BR.md

 The "Quorum Requirements" Table describes quorum requirements related to Multi-Perspective Issuance Corroboration.
 Network Perspectives are considered distinct when the straight-line distance between the two States, Provinces, or Countries they reside in is at least 500 km.
 Network Perspectives are considered "remote" when they are distinct from the Primary Network Perspective and the other Network Perspectives represented in a quorum.

 A CA MAY reuse corroborating evidence for CAA record quorum compliance for a maximum of 398 days.
-After issuing a certificate to a domain, remote Network Perspectives MAY omit retrieving and processing CAA records for its subdomains in subsequent certificate requests from the same applicant for up to a maximum of 398 days.
+After issuing a Certificate to a domain, remote Network Perspectives MAY omit retrieving and processing CAA records for its subdomains in subsequent Certificate requests from the same Applicant for up to a maximum of 398 days.

 Table: Quorum Requirements